216: No Such Thing As A Lobster War

 I've misread those sides.

-Hey, we need to move on to our next fact shortly.
+I'll just get my pouch of sperm and be on my way.
+Hey, we need to move on to our next act, shortly.

-Oh, I think we should honestly give a shout out to the amazing lobsters, which are the largest freshwater invertebrates on earth, which is the Tasmanian lobster.
+Oh, I think we should honestly give a shout out to the amazing lobsters, which are the largest freshwater invertebrates on Earth, which is the Tasmanian lobster.
+And yeah, they're incredible.

-So they're the size of kind of a normal sized dog and they're extremely strong.
+So they're the size of kind of a normal sized dog, and they're extremely strong.

 And a dogs come in lots of different sizes.

 That's one of the main things about dogs.
+They're like a cocker spaniel.

 Wow.

-They live to be 60 years old at least, and they can break human bones with their claws, or they can crush beer bottles.
+And they can break human bones with their claws, or they can crush beer bottles.
+And

+they're just incredible.
 And they can't breed until they're 14 years old.

 Which we laugh at, but we're humans.
+That's literally the same as humans.

 But